ruffoa/Compilers-PT_Pascal/CordyTests/SemanticOutput.md

 -------------------------
 ```
 #eSimpleTypeReqd !== .tAssignBegin on line 7 of primes.pt
+.tLiteralInteger !== .tLiteralAddress on line 8 of primes.pt
+% value emitted 50 !== % value emitted 4 on line 10 of primes.pt
+% value emitted 2 !== % value emitted 50 on line 13 of primes.pt
+.tDivide !== .tLiteralInteger on line 14 of primes.pt
+#eIntegerConstReqd !== oEmitValue on line 15 of primes.pt
+#eSimpleTypeReqd !== % value emitted 2 on line 16 of primes.pt
+.tLiteralInteger !== .tDivide on line 17 of primes.pt
+oEmitValue !== .tAssignInteger on line 18 of primes.pt
+% value emitted 1 !== .tLiteralInteger on line 19 of primes.pt
+.tLiteralAddress !== oEmitValue on line 20 of primes.pt
+oEmitDataAddress !== % value emitted 1 on line 21 of primes.pt
+% value emitted 8 !== .tLiteralAddress on line 22 of primes.pt
+.tArrayDescriptor !== oEmitDataAddress on line 23 of primes.pt
+.tLiteralInteger !== % value emitted 8 on line 24 of primes.pt
+oEmitValue !== .tArrayDescriptor on line 25 of primes.pt
+% value emitted 100 !== .tLiteralInteger on line 26 of primes.pt
+.tLiteralAddress !== oEmitValue on line 27 of primes.pt
+oEmitDataAddress !== % value emitted 100 on line 28 of primes.pt
+% value emitted 12 !== .tLiteralAddress on line 29 of primes.pt
+.tArrayDescriptor !== oEmitDataAddress on line 30 of primes.pt
-### Semantic pass S/SL program failure:  syntax error in semantic token stream !== .tLiteralAddress on line 8 of primes.pt
+### Semantic pass S/SL program failure:  syntax error in semantic token stream !== % value emitted 12 on line 31 of primes.pt
-### Semantic assertion 3 failed: !== oEmitValue on line 9 of primes.pt
+### Semantic assertion 3 failed: !== .tArrayDescriptor on line 32 of primes.pt
- !== % value emitted 4 on line 10 of primes.pt
+ !== .tAssignBegin on line 33 of primes.pt

 ```
 end file